 14. University of Nicosia, Cyprus was first to accept tuition in BTC

-15. More than 300,000 stores were expected to accept Bitcoin as payment method in Japan
+15. More than 300,000 stores were expected to accept Bitcoin as a payment method in Japan

-Bitcoin is a legal payment method in Japan since April 1 2017.
-Japanese Yen accounts the largest share of Bitcoin in Bitcoin trading markets.
+Bitcoin is a legal payment method in Japan since April 1, 2017.
+Japanese Yen accounts for the largest share of Bitcoin in Bitcoin trading markets.

 16. One transaction of Bitcoin consumes 3,994 times more energy than a credit card transaction

-17. CBT, Finland and FPS, Belgium exempted Bitcoin transactions from value added taxation.
-CBT treats it as commodity
+17. CBT, Finland, and FPS, Belgium exempted Bitcoin transactions from value added taxation.
+CBT treats it as a commodity.

 Bitcoin is also VAT free in Switzerland.
 Falcon, a Swiss private bank was the first bank in the world to sell Bitcoin to its clients.
-Chiasso, Switzerland announced it would start accepting taxes in Bitcoin this year.
+Chiasso, Switzerland, announced that it would start accepting taxes in Bitcoin this year.

-Liberland, which is a micronation, accepts Bitcoin as reserve currency.
+Liberland, which is a micronation, accepts Bitcoin as a reserve currency.